aws-samples/aiml-genai-multimodal-agent/README.md

 git init
 git clone git@github.com:aws-samples/aiml-genai-multimodal-agent.git
 ```
-Then open /aiml-genai-multimodal-agent/multimodal-demo.ipynb Python Notebook.
+Then open *aiml-genai-multimodal-agent/multimodal-demo.ipynb* Python Notebook.
 This Notebook has the code to run the solution, as well as explanations of each step.

-#Congratulations!
+# Congratulations!
 After completing the Jupyter Notebook, you've developed a Multi-Modal Agent!

 If you are interested in further developing a User Interface (UI) on top of it, please continue the following steps.

+## Streamlit Application

 The Streamlit App for this prioject is located in *app_complete.py*.
 It uses dependencies located in the *utility* folder.